FlashEdit: Decoupling Speed, Structure, and Semantics for Precise Image Editing: Introduction

 To address this multifaceted challenge, we introduce a novel editing methodology that establishes control at three progressively finer levels of granularity.
 At the foundational level, we tackle the macro-problem of \textbf{temporal control}.
-We propose a \textbf{One-Step Inversion-and-Editing (OSIE)} pipeline, built upon an "Anchor-and-Refine" training strategy, which conquers the prohibitive latency of prior work and makes real-time interaction possible.
+At the foundational level, we tackle the macro-problem of \textbf{manifold alignment}.
+We propose a \textbf{Cycle-Consistent One-Step Inversion (COSI)} pipeline, built upon a bijective loop strategy, which reduces the latency of prior iterative inversion while maintaining high reconstruction fidelity.
 With this temporal control established, we address the meso-level problem of \textbf{spatial control}.
-Our \textbf{Background Shield (BG-Shield)} mechanism provides structural integrity by performing a surgical intervention in the self-attention layers.
-It uses a background memory and foreground-core querying to create a hard separation between edited and unedited regions, guaranteeing background stability.
-Finally, with speed and structure secured, we target the micro-level problem of \textbf{semantic control}.
-We develop \textbf{Sparsified Spatial Cross-Attention (SSCA)}, a refinement of the cross-attention mechanism that prunes irrelevant text tokens pre-softmax, ensuring the edit is guided by a clean, unambiguous semantic signal.
+Our \textbf{Background Shield (BG-Shield)} mechanism improves structural integrity by intervening in the self-attention layers.
+It uses a memory of non-edited regions and queries from the editable region to separate edited and preserved features, improving spatial stability.
+Finally, with temporal and spatial controls in place, we target the micro-level problem of \textbf{semantic control}.
+We develop \textbf{Sparsified Spatial Cross-Attention (SSCA)}, a refinement of the cross-attention mechanism that prunes irrelevant text tokens pre-softmax, encouraging the edit to follow a focused semantic signal.
 Each component logically builds upon the last, forming a cohesive solution (Figure~\ref{fig:overview}).
 Our main contributions can be summarized as follows: \begin{itemize} \item We propose a novel, multi-level methodology for image editing that cohesively integrates control over three distinct levels: the temporal latency of the pipeline, the spatial structure of the image, and the semantic content of the edit with an over $150\times$ speedup compared to prior multi-step methods.

-\item At the temporal level, we introduce the \textbf{One-Step Inversion-and-Editing (OSIE)} pipeline and its ``Anchor-and-Refine'' training strategy, which enables high-fidelity inversion for one-step diffusion models.
+\item At the temporal and geometric level, we introduce the \textbf{Cycle-Consistent One-Step Inversion (COSI)} pipeline, which uses a cycle-consistency objective to encourage alignment between image and noise latents under the generator's learned manifold.

-\item At the spatial level, we propose \textbf{Background Shield (BG-Shield)}, a structural intervention in self-attention that uses memory caching and soft recomposition with attention feathering to enforce pixel-perfect background preservation, ensuring the structural integrity of the edit.
+\item At the spatial level, we propose \textbf{Background Shield (BG-Shield)}, a structural intervention in self-attention that uses memory caching and soft recomposition with attention feathering to improve preservation of regions outside the editable mask.

 \item At the semantic level, we develop \textbf{Sparsified Spatial Cross-Attention (SSCA)}, a cross-attention mechanism that performs pre-softmax token pruning.
 This provides the final layer of fine-grained control, eliminating attribute bleeding and enabling precise edits with complex text prompts. \end{itemize}